 The whole arena was full of handmade, or recycled goodies.
 One thing I spotted, next to a recycling point, was a tree full of little seagulls made from old plastic milk bottles which not only looked fantastic but were a great way to create something so quirky out of something so simple.

-On the first day, I came across an amazing stand which sold silver spoons which had been made into jewellery.
+On the first day, I came across an amazing stand which sold silver spoons that had been made into jewellery.
 Everything from earrings to bangles and rings had been given a new lease of life from their former state of sterling silver spoons.
 I also came across a fabulous artist called Sarah Turner who made beautiful pieces of eco-art of out recycled, salvaged materials.
 I actually bought one of her Latitude fridge magnets which she made by using a laser cutter and a piece of an old Red Bull can (It now sits in pride of place on my fridge!)

 Within the main arena, there was also a fabulous area called The Danish Quarter which was sponsored by Carlsberg.
 It was very Scandinavian in style as you can imagine, with thick wooden benches, exposed copper light bulbs, and rattan floors which all made for a very relaxed vibe.
 Not only that but they sold the most delicious strawberry and rhubarb cider which I can safely say Joss and I sampled many times.

-On the Friday Joss and I took part in a bracelet weaving workshop which took place at The Danish Quarter.
+On Friday I took part in a bracelet weaving workshop that took place at The Danish Quarter.
 It was something I had actually seen was happening on Latitude’s Instagram account so I quickly booked us a place as it sold out within hours.
 Mary Maddocks lead the course, provided everyone with a loom, and showed us how to weave these amazing and unique accessories.
 The course lasted just over an hour and was really good fun.
 Joss and I learnt a fab new skill and left with a nice little memento of the festival.
 I will definitely be on the lookout for Mary again as I know her full courses would be fab!

 One of the things I had heard that would be at Latitude was the painted sheep, and they didn’t disappoint.
 To my delight, in the main arena were these adorable, bright pink, painted sheep.
 They were so random but so in keeping with the truly unique and quirky nature of Latitude Festival, so to be honest, I wouldn’t have expected anything less.